-Several outbreaks have also been reported in Canada since early 2019.
+Several outbreaks have been reported in Canada since early 2019, including the one declared in June 2019 in the Greater Montreal Area.
 Measles is present in other parts of the world, in particular in Asia, the Middle East and Africa.
 In recent years, there have been large active measles outbreaks in several European countries and in some states in the United States.

 For each measles case reported in Québec, a public health investigation is conducted in order to determine the source of the infection and to identify people who may have been exposed to the measles virus.

 Preventive treatment of people exposed to the measles virus limits the spread of the disease.

 People at risk

 Some people have a higher risk of complications if they catch measles.
 They should be assessed promptly so that they can be given preventive treatment if they were exposed to the measles virus.
 Preventive treatment, which consists of an injection of antibodies, must be provided within 7 days of exposure.

 - pregnant women who are not adequately vaccinated against measles.